Skip to main content

 • In warm weather, give timber rattlesnakes a wide berth where they sun on rocks and ledges, and watch where you put your hands on scrambles.

-Want to add an arch, swap a climb, or chase the fall color over an extra day?Open the free planner to drag stops between days, add your own stops, and map the whole route live.
+Want to add an arch, swap a climb, or chase the fall color over an extra day?Open the planner to drag stops between days, add your own stops, and map the whole route live.

 3